Sophia Williams Kapten, Ph.D.

 Supervising Psychologist

-Couples Therapy Specialist
+Couples and Family Therapy Specialist

 Therapy is a collaborative, co-created, and generative process of self-discovery and assemblage.
 As your therapist, I will help you find new and meaningful ways to express yourself, further develop your voice, and more deeply understand your experiences.
 We will be creative - embrace the messy, discover what is new, expand what is possible, while also organizing the knowledge gained along the way.
 It is not only important that I honor your wisdom but that you also grow to do the same.